Blepharoplasty is a plastic surgery which involves removing excess skin from the eyelids, removing or repositioning fat, and tightening the muscles.

-Epicanthoplasty – the surgeon makes incisions on the inner corners of the eyes.
-The aim of this surgery is mainly to increase the size of the eyes.
+- Epicanthoplasty – the surgeon makes incisions on the inner corners of the eyes.
+Mainly, this surgery aims to increase the size of the eyes.

-Keep in mind canthoplasty is not the same as canthopexy surgery which mainly tones the muscles in the eyes by tightening them.
+Keep in mind that canthoplasty is not the same as canthopexy surgery, which mainly tones the muscles in the eyes by tightening them.

 Book A Free Consultation With Our Patient Consultants